 Comparative Human Biology

-From the outset, we have aimed to promote a more distributive approach to the use of biological measures in social science by offering advice and collaboration to non-laboratory based researchers.
-Lack of human capitol, infrastructure, or resources can present formidable barriers to use of biological measures by even the most motivated social scientist.
-We have sought to overcome these barriers, and have advised or collaborated with researchers at varying stages of seniority (students to senior investigators) and from a wide range of disciplines (pediatrics, psychiatry, clinical chemistry; medical, cultural, and physical anthropology; developmental and social psychology).
+We increase access to the use of biological measures in social science through technical assistance and collaboration with non-laboratory based researchers.
+Our laboratory welcomes collaborations with researchers at varying stages of seniority (students to senior investigators) and from a wide range of disciplines—pediatrics, psychiatry, clinical chemistry; medical, cultural, and physical anthropology; developmental and social psychology.

 We innovate methods to overcome barriers to biological measures in social science and answer emergent questions.
 We have expertise in the measurement of biological measures relevant to research examining stress and well-being, including endocrine, immune and physiological measures and function.
 We innovate methods that allow this research to be conducted outside of the lab in difficult to reach populations, including the use of non-conventional tissue samples, such as blood spots and hair, and mobile technologies to measure actigraphy, stress reactivity, and more.

 The Laboratory is located within the Department of Anthropology, in roughly 1300 sq ft of well-equipped laboratory space, along with adjoining cold room (50 sq ft), laboratory office, and equipment/storage room.
 Capacities include radioimmunoassay, enzyme-linked immunoassay, and fluoro-immunometric, spectrophotometric, and turbidimetric assays.
 Available are secure refrigerator and freezer space, and appropriate small equipment (pipettors, nutators, balances, pH meter,